open-telemetry/oteps/text/0000-unseal-spancontext.md

 The changes in the initial summary of this OTEP shall be applied to the specification at https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/api-tracing.md#spancontext.

-Language libraries that actually have a "final" or "sealed" keyword must remove it from the API definition of SpanContext.
+Language libraries that used a "final" or "sealed" keyword or something similar in their API definition of SpanContext must remove it.

-The reference SDK implementation will continue to use this Span implementation without deriving from it.
+The reference SDK implementation will continue to use the API's SpanContext implementation without deriving from it.
 Additionally, all public APIs of the SpanContext must be overridable (they must not be public data fields in languages where these are not overridable, languages that require an explicit marker like `virtual` to make an API overridable must add it, etc.).